 Be aware that by the many ferry companies' rules, it is prohibited to consume your drinks and food on the ferry.
-Of course, they are not inspecting your belongings but we still recommended you to use the ferries' restaurants.
+Of course, they are not inspecting your belongings but we still recommended you avail of the ferries' restaurants' services.
 Cheap tickets wouldn't be possible without passengers using ferries´ services.

 Tallink Silja has multiple passenger ferry departures, every two hours during the day so they provide a more flexible option for passengers.
-If you are not calculating every single penny, we recommend you to try Tallink Silja and especially their newest ship called M/S Megastar.
-It is the most modern ship between Helsinki and Tallinn until 2021 before Viking Line's M/S Viking Glory came into place in 2022 .
+If you are not calculating every single cent, we recommend trying Tallink Silja and especially their newest ship called M/S Megastar.
+It was the most modern ship cruising between Helsinki and Tallinn until 2021 before Viking Line's M/S Viking Glory came into place in 2022 .

-M/S Megastar operates with natural gas so it is also more environmentally friendly than other options.
+M/S Megastar operates with natural gas so it is also a more environmentally friendly ferry compared to the other options.

-Viking Line is a Finnish cruise company that operates normally only one ship between Helsinki and Tallinn.
+Viking Line is a Finnish cruise company that operates normally only one ferry from Helsinki to Tallinn.
 The travel time is 2 and half hours so the connection is a little slower compared to Tallink Silja.
-The cruise ship of Viking Line, Viking XPRS have departures of 6 times per day from Helsinki to Tallinn.
-Viking XPRS ferry is not as new as the newest ships of Tallink Silja but the ship is still really modern and in good condition.
+The ferry of Viking Line, Viking XPRS have departures of 6 times per day from Helsinki to Tallinn.
+Viking XPRS ferry is not as new as the newest ships of Tallink Silja but it is still really modern and in good condition.
 In the summertime, Viking Line operates sometimes also another and slower ship on the route Tallinn-Helsinki-Stockholm.

 The price level of Viking Line may be slightly cheaper than Tallink Silja's prices.
 One way ticket costs about 15 euros.
-A return ticket costs about 12 euros if you come back on the same day, otherwise, it will cost more than 30 euros.
-As with all companies, weekends and the summer season are a more expensive time to travel than weekdays and the winter season.
-Travelling with Viking Line also gives you an option to book a cabin for overnight connection.
+A return ticket costs about the same if you come back on the same day, otherwise, it will cost more than 30 euros.
+As with all companies, weekends and the summer season are more expensive times to travel than weekdays and the winter season.
+For overnight connections, a cabin can be booked.

-Eckerö Line is also a company from Finland from the Åland islands.
-It operates only one cruise ship between Helsinki and Tallinn.
+Eckerö Line is also a Finnish company from the Åland islands.
+It operates only one ferry between Helsinki and Tallinn.
 The ship travels from Helsinki to Tallinn two to three times a day and the travel time is 2 hours and 15 minutes.
-Eckerö Line concentrates more on the relaxing cruising atmosphere and it is popular especially among Finns who just want to relax by having a nice day cruise to Tallinn and back.
+Eckerö Line concentrates more on the relaxing cruising atmosphere and it is popular, especially among Finns who just want to relax by having a nice day cruise to Tallinn and back.
 Eckerö Line operates also a cargo ship from Helsinki to Tallinn.
-The ship is meant only for cargo and for passengers travelling in their car.
+This ferry ship is meant only for cargo and for passengers travelling in their cars.

 The cruise ship of Eckerö Line called M/S Finlandia is not the most modern but well-renovated.
 It is almost of the same size as the previous ferries and is also able to operate even in extreme weather conditions.
 Generally, it is comfortable to travel with Eckerö Line too.

-One-way ticket to Eckerö Line costs about 10 euros and a trip back is included if you travel during the same day.
+One-way ticket to Eckerö Line starts from 10 euros and a trip back is included if you travel during the same day.
 Otherwise, a return ticket booked on a different day costs more.
 We recommend Eckerö Line for passengers wanting affordable tickets but still good enough quality.

-A journey between Helsinki and Tallinn is really fast.
-The ride is so short that you won't have enough time to get bored in these big ferries.
-We have some ideas about how to spend your time on a ferry.
+A journey between Helsinki and Tallinn is fast.
+The ride is so short that you won't have enough time to get bored on these big ferries.
+We have a few ideas about how to spend your time on a ferry in a comfortable way.

 Nordic All-Inclusive Buffet

-There is not many price and quality differences between the buffets on different ferries.
+There are not many differences between the buffets on different ferries.
 It is wise to pre-book a buffet before the journey.
 That way, the price is lower, you'll have a table reservation and you can pass a queue onboard.

 All the ferries have tax-free shops.
-They sell candies, wine and spirits, cigarettes and souvenirs for affordable prices.
-The price level is much lower compared to the mainland of Finland.
+They sell candies, branded clothes, wines and spirits, cigarettes and souvenirs for affordable prices.
+The price level is lower compared to products being sold on the mainland of Finland.